React Developer Container - Docker Setup & Usage Guide

 - Jest

-- GitLens
+GitLens

-# Install required plugins` code --install-extension dbaeumer.vscode-eslint code --install-extension esbenp.prettier-vscode code --install-extension christian-kohler.path-intellisense
+# Install required plugins code --install-extension dbaeumer.vscode-eslint code --install-extension esbenp.prettier-vscode code --install-extension christian-kohler.path-intellisense

-After this open the docker React app as follow
+▶️ Open the docker React app

 - Open Visual Studio Code